Working together, EML has helped The Barossa Co-op increase its ability to support injured workers and deliver positive return to work outcomes.

 Injury management system developed

-Through Member Benefits, The Co-op worked together with EML and Pinnacle Workplace Consultants to develop Co-opSAFE, an injury management system which details the physical demands of over 25 individual Co-op job roles.
+Through Mutual Benefits, The Co-op worked together with EML and Pinnacle Workplace Consultants to develop Co-opSAFE, an injury management system which details the physical demands of over 25 individual Co-op job roles.
 Since 2010, Co-opSAFE has helped The Co-op reduce direct injury costs by 30%.

 The Co-op includes a diverse range of job roles across its organisation.
 When an injured employee returns to work, Co-opSAFE matches the physical capacity of the injured employee to the functional demands of assessed roles, identifying suitable work options to aid with recovery and return to work.